bgveenstra/cs-lessons/computer-architecture.md

 1. Does JavaScript have "static typing" or "dynamic typing"?
 How do you explain the fact that in JavaScript "hello" + 5 is "hello5"?

 1. Is JavaScript a "compiled language" or an "interpreted language"?
 What about Ruby?
+What does this mean for us as JavaScript and Ruby developers?